 Temporary changes to planning and licensing procedures became law in 2020.
 Pavement Licences introduced a fast-track process to make it easier for premises serving food and drink to seat and serve customers as lockdown restrictions were lifted and social distancing guidelines remained in place.

-On 22 July 2022 the Business and Planning Act 2020 (Pavement Licences) (Coronavirus) (Amendment) Regulations 2021, came into force.
-These regulations extended the existing Pavement Licence provisions to 30 September 2023.
+On the 10 August 2023 The Business and Planning Act 2020 (Pavement Licences) (Coronavirus) (Amendment) Regulations 2023 came into force.
+These regulations extended the existing Pavement Licence provisions to 30 September 2024.

 Please note that a renewal option for Pavement Licences was not incorporated into the Business and Planning Act 2020.
-Therefore all current licence holders must reapply for a licence as it is not possible to renew the licence.
+Therefore, all current licence holders must apply for a new licence as it is not possible to renew.

 How to apply